Official ABAP Programming Guidelines [As per SAP Documentation]:

 - easier to transport

-It can be as simple as keeping data declarations and the implementation of the functions separate to keeping different segment of codes under different methods of a class for better understanding.
+It can be as simple as keeping data declarations and the implementation of the functions separate to keeping different segments of codes under different methods of a class for better understanding.

 - Always use the Code Inspectortool (transaction SCI) using the standard check variant, and correct all messages.